-We were then abundantly blessed to have Miguel Figueroa speak, as a formerly sponsored child and now Leadership Development Program graduate attending Moody Bible Institute.
+We were then abundantly blessed to have Miguel Figueroa speak, as a Compassion alumnus and now Leadership Development Program graduate attending Moody Bible Institute.

 None of these things could have taken place if the dates I had initially requested had been granted.
 God’s timing brought about a harvest that surpassed what I had prayed for.

 We now have close to 200 sponsors at our church, and the sponsorship table is still up!
 Each week someone stops by to either ask about sponsoring, pick up some information, ask questions about a current sponsorship, or tell me about a letter received from a child.
 It is my act of love to sit at that table each week.
 To Him be all of the glory!